 Service Operation name: Nbsf_Management_Notify

 Description: BSF can notify NEF, AF, TSCTSF or PCF for the UE of newly registered PCF for the PDU Session or of deregistered PCF for the PDU Session.
+In addition, BSF can notify any type of PCF about suspicion for stale registrations and the PCF indicates whether the registrations need to be maintained in BSF.

+Inputs, Required:

+If this service operation is invoked for notifying NEF, AF, TSCTSF or PCF for the UE of newly registered PCF for the PDU Session or of deregistered PCF for the PDU Session, then the following inputs are required:

-Inputs, Required: Notification Correlation Information, One or more instance per (DNN, S-NSSAI) of (UE address(es) [Required, if PCF notification is for a PDU Session], PCF address(es), PCF instance ID [Conditional, if available] and PCF Set ID [Conditional, if available]), level of Binding [Conditional, if available] (see clause 6.3.1.0 of TS 23.501 [2]) or notification of registration/deregistration per (DNN, S-NSSAI)Inputs, Optional: None.
+Notification Correlation Information, One or more instance per (DNN, S-NSSAI) of (UE address(es) [Required, if PCF notification is for a PDU Session], PCF address(es), PCF instance ID [Conditional, if available] and PCF Set ID [Conditional, if available]), level of Binding [Conditional, if available] (see clause 6.3.1.0 of TS 23.501 [2]) or notification of registration/deregistration per (DNN, S-NSSAI)

+If this service operation is invoked for notifying PCF about suspicion for stale registrations, then the following inputs are required:

+Binding Identifier(s) for a PDU Session, or for a UE, or for an MBS session.

+Inputs, Optional: None.

-Outputs, Required: None.
+Outputs, Required:

+If this service operation is invoked for notifying PCF about a suspicion for stale registration, then the PCF indicates whether the registrations need to be maintained in BSF, otherwise none.

 Outputs, Optional: None.

 ==============End of change==============